uw-it-edm/content-services-ui/README.md

 ## Development server with backend services hosted in AWS EC2

-- **Important: Tunneling to the data-api does not work currently.**
 - Make sure you have Node v9.
 - Install and configure the [AWS CLI](https://aws.amazon.com/cli/).
 - Install and configure the [AWS helper scripts](https://github.com/uw-it-edm/technical-operations/tree/master/aws-helper-scripts).